thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 ---
 title: [ThoughtSpot Modeling Language]
 last_updated: 6/23/2021
-summary: "Use ThoughtSpot Modeling Language to modify a Worksheet, View, table, Pinboard, or Answer, in a flat-file format.
+summary: "Use ThoughtSpot Modeling Language to modify a worksheet, view, table, Liveboard, or answer, in a flat-file format.
 Then you can migrate the object to a different cluster, or restore it to the same cluster."
 redirect_from:
 - /admin/ts-cloud/tsl.html
 - /admin/scriptability/tsl-table.html